frictionlessdata/tableschema-js/README.md

 }
 ```

 It possible to provide additional options to build the JSON schema.
-3-rd arguemnt of `infer` is an object with following possible values:
+3-rd argument of `infer` is an object with following possible values:
 * `rowLimit` (**integer**) - limit number of rows used by `infer`
 * `explicit` (**boolean**) - add required constraints for fields
 * `primaryKey` (**string, array**) - add primary key constraints